 Before you get started, it helps to know some of the common pitfalls when cleaning aluminum:

 - Avoid acid wash.
 Acid washing aluminum is actually highly effective in cleaning its surface.
 So what’s the problem?
-It’s too The acid wash gets into the outer layers of the aluminum as well, leading to lower-quality aluminum that can even affect the resale value.
+The acid wash gets into the outer layers of the aluminum as well, leading to lower-quality aluminum that can even affect the resale value.
 While it does clean the surface extremely well, it also damages other areas of the aluminum.

 - Use more than ordinary soap and water.
 Using soap and water is generally a fine way to clean most items.
-That being said, if your sole goal is to wash away debris, you can likely get away with just using these two products.
+That being said, if your only purpose is to wash away debris, you can likely get away with just using these two products.
 However, this may not be the best solution when cleaning areas around the aluminum.
 If you’re cleaning the entire exterior of your travel trailer, certain materials such as fiberglass could be negatively affected with just soap and water.
 Soap and water can lead to the removal of wax from the fiberglass.

 Since you’re cleaning an RV travel trailer, you’ll have less surface area to clean.
 This is already an advantage, so you shouldn’t make more work for yourself by using too many cleaning products for every single surface area.
 You’ll want to use versatile products that won’t harm aluminum or wax.